Core War

-Core War is a 1984 programming game created by D. G. Jones and A. K. Dewdney in which two or more battle programs (called "warriors") compete for control of a virtual computer.
-These battle programs are written in an abstract assembly language called Redcode.
-The standards for the language and the virtual machine were initially set by the International Core Wars Society (ICWS), but later standards were determined by community consensus.
+Core War is a programming game introduced in 1984 by D. G. Jones and A. K. Dewdney.
+In the game, two or more battle programs, known as warriors, compete for control of a virtual computer.
+These programs are written in an abstract assembly language called Redcode.
+Initial standards for Redcode and the virtual machine were established by the International Core Wars Society (ICWS), with later revisions shaped by community consensus.